 According to noted Dr. Paul R. Amato, Emeritus Professor of Family Sociology and Demography at Pennsylvania State University, about 42%–45% of marriages in the United States are predicted to end in divorce.
 “And if you throw in permanent separations that don’t end in divorce, then the overall likelihood of marital disruption is pushing 50%,” he notes.
 In Canada, 38% of marriages will end in divorce.
 While that may not make you feel better, making sure that you live your best life and take care of yourself after your divorce is final is an important step to take.

-Either new hobbbies or ones you used to love but let fall by the wayside during your marriage.
+Your post-divorce hobbies can be completely new, or they can be ones you used to love but let fall by the wayside during your marriage.
 When Jean Wilson, a Montreal-native, divorced her husband after 25 years of marriage, she took the opportunity to rediscover her passion for ballroom dancing.
-It was there where she channeled her energy into positivity, improved her physical health, built new friendships, and most of all, discovered more about herself.
+It was there where she channeled her energy into positivity, improved her physical health, built new friendships, and – most of all – she discovered more about herself.

 The silver lining to the end of your marriage is that it offers the perfect opportunity to try new post-divorce hobbies and activities and reinvent yourself – or simply pick up where you left off when you got married all those years ago.
 After you have allowed yourself time to heal and grieve, you may find yourself searching for new things to do to satisfy your new unoccupied hours.
 (Remember not to limit your possibilities to activities you did as a couple or something your ex would approve of.
 You have no one to please but yourself!)

-If you're interested in pursuing a new hobby but aren't sure what to jump into, check out these seven suggestions.
+If you’re interested in pursuing a new hobby but aren’t sure what to jump into, check out the following seven suggestions.

 If you’re interested in getting active, check out one of the many adult sports leagues available in most cities.
 You can choose anything from bowling to soccer, and it will help you stay busy, meet new people and get in or stay in shape.
 If team sports aren’t your thing, consider taking a few classes on anything that interest you: from aquafit to pilates to latin dance.